 b.
-According to the records of the Company and on the basis of the information and explanations given to us, except for below mentioned, there are no dues in respect of VAT, Service Tax, Duty of Excise, Income Tax, customs duty, wealth tax that have not been deposited with the appropriate authorities on account of any dispute.
+According to the records of the Company and on the basis of the information and explanations given to us, except for below mentioned, there are no dues in respect of VAT, Service Tax, Duty of Excise, Income Tax, Customs duty, Wealth tax that have not been deposited with the appropriate authorities on account of any dispute.

-Name of the Statute Nature of the Dues Amount Rs.
-Period to relates Forum where pending Central Excise Act, 1944 Excise Duty Excise Duty on Valuation for Rs.86,23,672/- F.Y.2010-11 DGCEI
+Nature of Dues Period to which the amount relates Forum Where the dispute is pending Amount in Lakhs.
+Central Excise Act, 1944 F.Y.2010-11 DGCEI Rs.86.24